theresegatsing/cyber-range-platform/README.md

             ▼
 ┌─────────────────────────────────────────────────────────┐
 │ FastAPI backend  (backend/main.py)  :8000               │
-│  • serves the frontend                                  │
-│  • streams mission build progress over SSE              │
+│  • serves the frontend to every learner's browser       │ │  • streams mission build progress over SSE              │
 │  • proxies learner traffic to the target container      │ │  • redeploys targets with a WAF rule and replays attacks│